-Management Discussion & Analysis provides an overview of the financial position and activities of the Charter Oak State College ("COSC" or "Combining Unit") and its component unit for the fiscal year ended June 30, 2022, along with certain comparative information for the prior fiscal year ended June 30, 2021.
+Management Discussion & Analysis provides an overview of the financial position and activities of the Charter Oak State College ("COSC" or "Combining Unit") and its component unit for the fiscal year ended June 30, 2023, along with certain comparative information for the prior fiscal year ended June 30, 2022.
 This discussion has been prepared by and is the responsibility of management, and should be read in conjunction with the financial statements and footnote disclosures which follow this section.

-The Board of Regents for Higher Education was established by the Connecticut General Assembly in 2011 (via Public Act 11-48 as amended by Public Act 11-61) bringing together the governance structure for the four Connecticut State Universities, twelve Community Colleges and Charter Oak State College, effective July 1, 2011.
+The Board of Regents for Higher Education was established by the Connecticut General Assembly in 2011 (via Public Act 11-48 as amended by Public Act 11-61) bringing together the governance structure for the four Connecticut State Universities, twelve Community Colleges (known as CT State Community College effective July 1, 2023) and COSC, effective July 1, 2011.
 The Board of Regents for Higher Education is authorized under the provisions of this public act to "serve as the Board of Trustees" for the Universities and Colleges.